-If you are a chronic alarm-snoozer, the thought of running in the morning might seem dreadful.
-We get it.
-It is hard to leave a cozy bed, lace up your running shoes and hit the road for a morning workout before starting a busy day.
-But with the proper preparation and discipline, running in the morning will not only benefit your fitness but will boost your work day and lead to healthy habits.
+It is hard to leave a cozy bed, lace up your running shoes, and hit the road for a morning workout before starting a busy day if you’re not a morning person.
+But with the proper preparation, morning running tips, and discipline, running in the morning will not only benefit your fitness but will boost your workday.

 Getting up and running before the day will give you an endorphin and adrenaline boost that will power you through the day with more focus and energy, according to the American Council on Exercise.